-Pupils will receive 2 warnings (strikes) if they are misbehaving, then move to amber if they choose not change their behaviour.
+Pupils will receive 2 warnings if they are misbehaving, then move to amber if they choose not change their behaviour.

 Once on Amber, if a pupil continues to misbehave, they will receive 2 more warnings then move to Red if they choose not to change their behaviour.
-This will be recorded and each Red will result in the loss of 15 minutes of playtime or dinnertime, depending on the time of day.
+This will be recorded and each Red will result in the loss of 15 minutes of dinnertime.

-When strikes have been given, if pupils then improve their behaviour, the strikes will be removed.
-Pupils can also move up the behaviour ladder from any position up until Gold.
+If pupils improve their behaviour, they can then move back up the behaviour ladder from any position up until Gold.

-At playtimes and dinnertimes, negative behaviour incidents will be recorded and the details passed to the class teacher who will decide if the child should move to Amber or Red.
+At break times and dinnertimes, negative behaviour incidents will be recorded and the details passed to the class teacher who will decide if the child should move to Amber or Red.

 Any pupils who are violent, use nasty words or are defiant will be sent to the Red Room classroom.

-- 3 Reds for any pupil will result in parents/carers being contacted by the Deputy Headteacher, Mr Berry, to discuss the behaviour. - 6 Reds for any pupil will result in parents/carers being contacted by the Headteacher, Mrs Southward, who will decide whether further sanctions are necessary.
+3 Reds for any pupil will result in parents/carers being contacted by the Deputy Headteacher to discuss the behaviour.

+6 Reds for any pupil will result in parents/carers being contacted by the Headteacher who will decide whether further sanctions are necessary.